Where can you see orangutans in the wild?

-Orangutans in the wild are a
+Orangutans in the wild are a wonder to behold.

 While you may have been to your local zoo to see orangutans playing on a rope course, seeing them in the wild in Indonesia is something really special.
 There are two species of orangutans in the world, and you can find both in Southeast Asia.
 Bornean orangutans live on the island of Borneo and their slightly longer-haired, paler cousins, the Sumatran Orangutan, on the island of Sumatra.